Nitrokey/nethsm/docs/system-design.md

 |     UNLOCKED:
 |     _State_ = _Operational_

 A random _Device Key_ (unique per device) is generated during the first boot of the system.
 The TPM is used to seal it with the Storage Root Key (SRK) and the PCR measurement of the _Firmware_.
 During subsequent boots the sealed _Device Key_ is unsealed with the TPM.
-This prevents access of unauthorized _Firmware_ to the _Device Key_.
+This prevents access of unauthorized _Firmware_ and _Software_ to the _Device Key_.

 During [Unattended Boot](#sec-us-ub), (see Figure 2: Encryption Architecture, right hand side), the _Device Key_ is used to decrypt the encrypted _Domain Key_ stored in "Slot 1".
 If the decryption step fails the NetHSM shall automatically fall back to [Attended Boot](#sec-us-ab).

-During [Attended Boot](#sec-us-ab), (see Figure 2: Encryption Architecture, left hand side), the NetHSM waits for the user (via the `/unlock` endpoint of the REST API) to provide an _Unlock Passphrase_.
-The _Device Key_ is extended with the KDF of the _Unlock Passphrase_ and hashed with SHA256.
-The resulting hash is used as the _Unlock Key_.
-The _Unlock Key_ is then similarly used to decrypt the encrypted _Domain Key_ stored in "Slot 0".
-If the decryption step fails (due to the user providing an incorrect _Unlock Passphrase_ or invalid _Device Key_), the NetHSM shall remain in the _Locked_ state, and continue to await an _Unlock Passphrase_.
+During [Attended Boot](#sec-us-ab), (see Figure 2: Encryption Architecture, left and right hand side), the NetHSM waits for the user (via the `/unlock` endpoint of the REST API) to provide an _Unlock Passphrase_.
+The _Unlock Key_ is calculated by applying the KDF to the _Unlock Passphrase_.
+The _Device Key_ is used to decrypt the encrypted _Locked Domain Key_ stored in "Slot 0".
+The _Unlock Key_ is then used to decrypt the _Domain Key_ from the _Locked Domain Key_.
+If any decryption step fails (due to the user providing an incorrect _Unlock Passphrase_ or invalid _Device Key_), the NetHSM shall remain in the _Locked_ state, and continue to await an _Unlock Passphrase_.

-For the avoidance of doubt: The act of [Enabling Unattended Boot](#sec-us-eub) causes **S-Keyfender** to populate "Slot 1" with a _Domain Key_ encrypted with the _Device Key_.
+For the avoidance of doubt: The act of [Enabling Unattended Boot](#sec-us-eub) causes **S-Keyfender** to populate "Slot 1" with a _Domain Key_ encrypted with _only_ the _Device Key_.
 Conversely, [Disabling Unattended Boot](#sec-us-dub) causes **S-Keyfender** to erase (overwrite) the contents of "Slot 1".
 At no point does the NetHSM persistently store either the _Unlock Passphrase_ or an _Unlock Key_.

 # Technical Architecture {#sec-dd-ta}